Rainbow 6 Siege

 The increase in viewership has been organic, with the R6 Pro League responsible for building a loyal and dedicated fanbase.
 Now, with an incredibly stable infrastructure in place, more teams looking to enter the space in 2020 and plenty of revenue streams to dip into it, Rainbow Six Siege is in the shape of its life and ready to explode.

-When Respawn Entertainment’s Apex Legends launched out of the blue in February 2019, it was dubbed “The Fortnite killer”.
+When Respawn’s Apex Legends launched out of the blue in February 2019, it was dubbed “The Fortnite killer”.
 Many expected it to become THE Battle Royale to take esports by storm.
-However, despite the huge buzz and the 50 million registered users only a month after its release, Respawn failed to capitalize on the hype around the game’s potential to be an esports died down.
-As a result many established organisations such as 100 Thieves, Misfits and Cloud9, dropped their Apex Legends squads in mid-2019, seemingly writing off hopes for a competitive esports scene for the game as fake news.
+However, despite the huge buzz and the 50 million registered users only a month after its release, Respawn failed to capitalize on the hype around the game.
+After a few months, the games’ potential to be an esport died down.
+As a result many established organizations such as 100 Thieves, Misfits and Cloud9 dropped their Apex Legends squads in mid-2019.
+This lead people writing off their hopes for a competitive scene for the game as “fake news”.

 However, Apex Legends is back with a vengeance in 2020 and justifiably so.
 The Season 4 Battle Pass not only welcomed balance changes, but also a new dynamic legend and the chance to return to King’s Canyon, the original map from Season 1.
 Apex Legends is back in business, and with 12 global live events planned for 2020 as part of the $3 million Global Series, developer Respawn has made the so-called “dead game” an esports title to watch out for this year.

-The player base for Player Unknown’s Battleground on PC has been on a steady monotonous decline since March 2018.
+The player base for Player Unknown’s Battleground on PC has been on decline since March 2018.
 But Tencent Games’ exclusive free-to-play mobile version of the game is set to make a bang in 2020.
 PUBG Mobile remains a technical marvel and, despite its touch screen controls, has become immensely popular in China and SEA.
-PUBG Mobile has now amassed over 600 million user downloads since its launch, with India (116 million) and China (108 million) the leading regions according to SensorTower.
+PUBG Mobile has now amassed over 600 million user downloads since its launch.
+India (116 million) and China (108 million) are the leading regions according to SensorTower.
 As a result, PUBG Mobile became the first mobile game to earn over $1 billion in revenue and now Tencent is turning its attention to esports.

 On December 5th 2019, Tencent announced it would commit $5 million to the 2020 PUBG Mobile competitive ecosystem, a commitment far too large to ignore.
 Four regional Pro Leagues are confirmed across three continents; Asia, North America and South America.
 They will all lead to a World Championship in December.
 It’s easy to dismiss mobile gaming as not “real esports”, but it’s important to understand that although PUBG Mobile is a simplified version of PlayerUnknown’s masterpiece in terms of controls, in terms of graphics and performance it’s incredibly impressive.
 Add to that the fact it is free-to-play unlike its older brother, and accessible to literally anyone with a mobile phone, and you can see why Tencent’s $5 million could easily elevate PUBG Mobile esports to dizzy new heights in 2020.